Development Cycles

 What You Leave With

-At the end of a Development Cycle, you have:
+At the end of a Development Cycle, you leave with:

 • clear technical priorities